jchip/nix-clap/README.md

 * `unknown-option` - when an unknown option is found, emitted with option name
 * `unknown-command` - when an unknown command is found, emitted with command context, which has `name` field.
 * `no-action` - when you have commands with `exec` and user specified no command that triggered an `exec` call.
-* `exit` - When program is expected to terminated, emit with exit code.
+* `exit` - When program is expected to terminate, emit with exit code.

 ### Default Event Handlers